Air India Express: Fleet information

-During the 2023 Paris Air Show, Air India placed an order for 470 aircraft, which included an order for 190 737 MAX aircraft.
-The airline later transferred its 737 MAX order to Air India Express with deliveries commencing from October 2023.
-The airline revealed its plan to have 170 aircraft within five years.
+During the 2023 Paris Air Show, Air India placed an order with Boeing for 470 aircraft, which included 190 737 MAX aircraft.
+The order was later transferred to Air India Express with deliveries commencing from September 2023.
+Subsequently, Air India Express revealed its plan to have a fleet of 170 aircraft within the next five years.
+The airline accepted deliveries of MAX 8 aircraft that were originally manufactured for a different airline.
+On 29 December 2025, the airline received its first MAX aircraft fitted specifically for the airline with an all-economy seating, and the 51st overall.
+It was assigned the aircraft registration VT-RNT in the honour of Ratan Tata.